Your Swidget Privacy Guide

 The Swidget ecosystem uses a combination of edge and cloud computing for delivering the services made available through the Swidget App.
 Unless you pay for cloud storage via our subscription based premium services, or opt-in to the donation of your anonymized data, Swidget does not store user-identifiable data on its servers, with the exception of the following data that is collected through the Swidget App:

-Your information is only used for purposes which you consent.
+Your information is only used for purposes to which you consent.

 Sensor data collected and stored on your devices locally can be transmitted and sent to our Cloud-based servers for the purposes of displaying that information via the app on your mobile device.
 This data is not stored unless you have enabled cloud storage via our paid subscription services, or have opted-in to sharing your anonymized data with us.
 Your Swidget sensor information is aggregated on your local devices to provide you access to daily or monthly usage averages.
 Depending on the sensor, the device can collect and store the following information: